 - Snus.
 Snus (pronounced snoos) is a newer smokeless, spitless tobacco product that originated in Sweden.
 It comes in a pouch that you stick between your upper lip and gum.
 You leave it there for about a half-hour without having to spit, then discard it.

-- Dissolvable tobacco products.
+- Dissolvable tobacco.
 These are pieces of compressed powdered tobacco, similar to small hard candies.
 They dissolve in your mouth, requiring no spitting of tobacco juices.
 They're sometimes called tobacco lozenges, but they're not the same as the nicotine lozenges used to help you quit smoking.

 Health risks of chewing tobacco and other forms of smokeless tobacco

+- Addiction.
 Because smokeless tobacco contains nicotine, you can get addicted, just as you can with cigarettes and other tobacco products.
-Your body may actually absorb more nicotine from chewing tobacco or snuff than it does from a cigarette.
+Your body may actually absorb as much nicotine from chewing tobacco or snuff as it does from cigarettes.
 Just as with smoking, withdrawal from smokeless tobacco causes signs and symptoms such as intense cravings, increased appetite, irritability and depressed mood.

-Also, over time, you develop a tolerance for the nicotine in chewing tobacco and other smokeless tobacco products, and you need more to feel the desired effects.
-This may lead you to dangerous habits — using brands with more nicotine, using more often, leaving chew in your mouth overnight and swallowing tobacco juices.
+- Cancer.
 Your risk of certain types of cancer increases if you use chewing tobacco or other types of smokeless tobacco.
 This includes esophageal cancer and various types of oral cancer, including cancers of your mouth, throat, cheek, gums, lips and tongue.
-Surgery to remove cancer from any of these areas can leave your jaw, chin, neck or face disfigured, and the cancer may be life-threatening.
 You also face increased risks related to pancreatic cancer and kidney cancer.

+- Gum disease.
 The sugar and irritants in chewing tobacco and other forms of smokeless tobacco can cause your gums to pull away from your teeth in the area of your mouth where you place the chew.
-Over time you can develop gum disease (gingivitis), which can lead to periodontitis and tooth loss.
-And like cigarettes, chewing tobacco and other smokeless products can stain your teeth and cause bad breath.
+Over time you can develop gum disease, which can be severe enough to destroy the soft tissue and bone that support your teeth (periodontitis) and lead to tooth loss.

-Smokeless tobacco increases your risk of developing small white patches called leukoplakia (loo-ko-PLAY-kee-uh) inside your mouth where the chew is most often placed.
+- Precancerous mouth lesions.
+Smokeless tobacco increases your risk of developing small white patches called leukoplakia (loo-koh-PLAY-kee-uh) inside your mouth where the chew is most often placed.
 These mouth lesions are precancerous — meaning that the lesions could one day become cancer.
-If you stop using smokeless tobacco products, the lesions usually go away within a few months.

 Quitting chewing tobacco and other forms of smokeless tobacco